Assaraya Alhamra Museum

 "The

-Red Castle" or "The Red Fort", from the fact that it
+Red Castle" or "The Red Fort".
+It was said that it

 was painted red after the Spanish invasions